UCSC-CSE123/beavertail/README.md

 ## Getting started
 The server and client are generally run from the same machine.
-They can both be spun up using Docker, a la:
+They can both be spun up using Docker Compose, a la:

-    docker-compose up
+    $ docker-compose up -d

+This will...
+* Present the client on port 80 (which can be accessed via your web browser)
+* Present the gRPC service on port 3000

+See [docker-compose.yml](docker-compose.yml) for more details on how the system is configured.

+To bring everything down, do

+    $ docker-compose down

 ## Continuous deployment